Explore Breathtaking Trails: Hiking in Ouray

 • Perimeter Trail sign with guy and dog

-Perimeter Trail
+Ouray Perimeter Trail (Full Loop)

 The Ouray Perimeter Trail is a scenic 6-mile loop with stunning mountain views, waterfalls, and diverse terrain.
 This moderate-to-challenging hike offers a rewarding way to explore Ouray’s rugged beauty.